CL614/frameworks_and_languages_module/technical_report.md

 ```javascript
 app.get('/items', (req, res) => {
 ```
-Here we can see '/items' is creating a specific endpoint which is called upon in the URL when a certain function is undertaken via the client.
-This allows for certain actions to undertake certain functions by calling on specific methods.
-This reduces the need to write duplicate code and makes the code more maintainable when multiple requests are coming in from the client meaning the code is scalable. https://expressjs.com/en/guide/writing-middleware.html
+In this context, the creation of the '/items' endpoint is integral to the implementation, providing a designated access point invoked in the URL when specific client actions are undertaken.
+This design enables the execution of distinct functions by calling specific methods associated with the endpoint.
+The strategic use of endpoints minimizes the necessity for redundant code, thereby enhancing code maintainability.
+As multiple client requests are accommodated, the implementation proves scalable, streamlining the codebase and ensuring efficient handling of diverse functionalities.
+This approach not only reduces redundancy but also contributes to a more organized and scalable code structure, facilitating easier management and expansion of the system. https://expressjs.com/en/guide/writing-middleware.html